hotcups/NewAlice-AIML/README.md

 # Alice
 THIS IS A VERY LARGE AIML BRAIN FILE FOR USE WITH CHARLIEBOT.
+Repair with
+zip -FF alice.zip--out file.zip
+try that
 - inspired by MIT of Boston